CMSgov/beneficiary-fhir-data/rfcs/0000-centralized-configuration-management.md

 Access not just to *this* tfstate file, used by the base environment definition, but any tfstate file that uses a sensitive value in pursuing infrastructure-level changes needs to be restricted to personas executing terraform.

+#### Adoption and Parameter Precedence

+So long as the configuration strategy for a given group or service is consistent across environments, even partial adoption of AWS SSM Parameter Store provides value.
+However, to reduce confusion and potential complexity, once we've started the process of transitioning, we endeavor to complete the transition as quickly as feasible.

+For this solution's adoption and implementation to be most obvious, we must have a clear stance on hierarchical configuration data and precedence at the tool level.
+This is especially important for `ansible` with its [support for >20 levels of _variable precedence_](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) as well as `terraform` where we have an number of required input variables.
+The desired end state is thus: **automation tools and their respective configuration data are primarily informed by values derived from AWS SSM Parameter Store.**
+This entails that this configuration strategy will have the following characteristics when fully implemented:
+- `ansible`: variables files defined as defaults in roles or variable files in playbooks no longer exist
+- `terraform`: required, non-null terraform variables are used only by exception

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions